Visiting Gila Cliff Dwellings National Monument

 Little Toad Creek brews their own beer and carries a few bottles of other local beer.
 You will not find any mass-produced beer, such as Bud Light or Corona, here.
 Grant had the E9 Pale Ale and the Hop-A-Long Rye-PA, their twist on an IPA.
 While he enjoyed the Pale Ale, the Rye-PA had a more complex and complete flavor profile.

-A small batch whiskey and chili vodka cocktail at Little Toad Creek Brewery and Distillery.
+A small batch whiskey on the rocks and chili vodka cocktail with a lime on the side of the glass on a table at the Little Toad Creek Brewery and Distillery.

 We also sampled their Sapo Grande Aged Whiskey, which we both really enjoyed.
 There was just something unique and interesting about it.
 It really wasn’t smokey or oaky, it was just different and tasty.
 We hoped to get a bottle to bring home with us.
 Sadly, they only distill in small batches and do not sell bottles.